gwcbi/HPC/permissions.md

 To change the mode of the permissions on a file so that a user can execute it, use the command `chmod u+x file.sh`.

+To change a file so that anyone can execute it, use the command `chmod 777 file.sh`